 I had dinner at my apartment with one of my best friends, who has gone through a lot lately.
 We were talking and she said, “we tend to hide from the people who know us best.
 Because they can see us.”
 And all of a sudden, the pain and the hurt over the past few months made sense.
 I have been her, and I have written about it.
 Because being seen when you have been through so much shit feels so fraking painful.
 It is so much safer to hide yourself than be vulnerable, and it is often with the ones who love you that you hide from.
 It is so much easier to put on a front of antipathy when you are feeling like your world is collapsing.

 Except it really isn’t easier.
 This has taken a lot of time and self-reflection to get this perspective.
 For further explanation, I wrote about it here.
 It was before I understood that I am worthy of sharing my emotion with people.
-That by shutting off my emotion to those who love me the most, I could end up with fractured and untimely-ended relationships.
+That by shutting off my emotion to those who love me the most, I could (and have) end up with fractured and untimely-ended relationships.
 Trust is deserved to go both ways.
 It wasn’t until the past six months that I understood how much I potentially and unknowingly hurt my friends in the past.
 I wouldn’t let them in.
 I thought it would hurt too much based on prior experience.
 I thought I had to be the strong one.
 It was all very wrong in every aspect.
 Learned behavior is such a bitch to change.
 It was an epiphany of epic portions.

 I think it was when I made an unconscious decision to be seen and my presence known that this mindset shifted.
 It was no longer about me.
 It never truly was.
 It was my decision to step up to my value as a human being and a person when things started to shift in my life.
 I am gifted with a variety of leaders in my life, but I am stepping up to the Viper, taking flight, and starting to become my own leader.
 It’s not a role I ever thought I’d be playing, but here it is.
 It is time to step up.
 Step up to leadership and responsibility, in spite of how terrifying it is.
 It is time to be me.
 Whole-heartedly and with passion.
 Fear be damned because it’s my time to be bold.
 It’s my time to grow into myself, again.